Ghana: Cultural Rhythms

 Instructor: Tiffany Nicely- Lecturer in Fredonia's School of Music

-Credits: 1 or 3 Undergraduate
+Credits: 3 Undergraduate

 Language of Instruction: English

 Course Dates: December 27, 2015 - January 17, 2016

 Eligible Participants: Students in Good Academic Standing and Community Members

 Application Deadline: October 12, 2015

 $150 Deposit Due: October 24, 2015